jeffreya/Markdown-Templates/corvid-code-examples.md

  * 	}
  */
  ```
+ </br> >

  ## Full Scenario
+ The description should reflect business use cases.
+Includes a description of the scenario and what the example assumes, such as specific editor elements, etc.

- ### Description: Update a variant's inventory information by product ID using user input
+ ### Description: \<Update a variant's inventory information by product ID using user input>
+\< </br>
 This example assumes the following elements exist on the page:

 - Text boxes for entering the product ID and the inventory amount.